 In the first part of the experiment, you will study the sound of a tuning fork, which produces a tone composed mainly of a single frequency.
 Next, you will observe the production of overtones on a tuning fork.
 Overtones whose frequencies are multiples of the fundamental are called harmonic; other overtones are called inharmonic.
 You will also analyze the sound produced when you say two vowels.

 In the last part of the experiment, you will be given a problem to solve.
 How does the telephone company know what numbers you dial?
-Do those tones that you hear when you press the buttons on the telephone contain some kind of code?
-You can solve this problem and crack the code using the Microphone, the FFT analysis, and an inexpensive tone dialer.

 Use a Microphone to analyze the frequency components of a tuning fork and your voice.

 Record overtones produced with a tuning fork.

 Examine how a touch-tone phone works.

 Sensors and Equipment

-This experiment requires each of the following Vernier sensors and equipment (unless otherwise noted):
+This experiment features the following Vernier sensors and equipment.